lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/change-request-automation.md

 ---
 # Change Request Automation
 ## Change Requests
-Use these nodes at any stage in a process to automate Change Request specific actions.
+Use these nodes at any stage in a workflow to automate Change Request specific actions.
 ### Get Information
 * **Get Information**<br>